Austin-Ricketts/team-profile-generator/README.md

 ### Tests

 After installation, you can check the functionality of the app [here](https://github.com/Austin-Ricketts/team-profile-generator/tree/master/test).
+Take a look at the documentation on [Jest](https://jestjs.io/docs/en/getting-started) to learn more about running tests within this application.

 ### Questions